 Microsoft’s Azure Africa services went live in March this year, with services offered from data centers in Johannesburg and Cape Town.
 March’s first week held many cloud announcements for Africa.
 The same week Huawei announced that its African cloud region is operational from South Africa.
 The biggest cloud giant Amazon Web Services (AWS) announced the first availability zone in Africa to be fully operational in the first half of 2020.

-Africa is the least untapped market when it comes to the cloud.
+Africa is the least tapped market when it comes to the cloud.
 If it is, then why suddenly Africa comes into the conversation?
 The reasons are recent developments to set-up fully functional data centers.

 Challenges for African Cloud Market